gtker/wow_messages/wowm_language/src/spec/lang-spec.md

 Where `<identifier>` is a legal identifier.
 Two declarations or optional statements in the same object must not have identical identifiers, even across if statement blocks.

+Optional statements can only occur as the last element of a message.

 ### Test

 Tests take the form of